 Jeter was examined Thursday by Dr. Robert Anderson in Charlotte, N.C. and recieved clearance to progress into baseball activities.

 The 13-time All-Star hasn't played this season after breaking his ankle while lunging for a grounder in the AL championship series opener against Detroit on Oct.
 13 and having surgery a week later.
 He started onfield workouts Jan.
-28 and was limited to five spring training games and 11 at-bats because of soreness.
-A new break was discovered during a scan on April 18.

 New York expects him to return sometime after the All-Star break in mid-July.